clocklimited/android-sdk/README.md

 # android-sdk

-This is a docker image which contains the Android SDK, Java 1.8, and Gradle 4.5.1.
+This is a docker image which contains the Android SDK, OpenJDK 8, and Gradle 4.5.1.

 You can alter the versions of build tools like so: